Reed-CompBio/spras/docs/tutorial/intermediate.rst

 1. Input generation: SPRAS creates and formats the input files required by the algorithm based on the provided dataset
 2. Execution: SPRAS runs the algorithm within its corresponding Docker container, which holds the algorithm code.
 This is called for each specified parameter combination in the configuration file.
-3. Output Standardization: The raw outputs are converted into a standardized SPRAS format
+3. Output standardization: The raw outputs are converted into a standardized SPRAS format

 Inputs
 ^^^^^^^